Retaining wall ideas for sloped backyards

 What do you want from your terraced garden?

 It is worth taking time to think about what functions you need from your outdoor space before engaging a landscape designer.
-Knowing the main purpose of your new terraced gardens is important before you start designing and levelling your sloping block.
-It is expensive to make major design changes once the levelling has started.
+Knowing the main purpose of your new terraced gardens is important before you start designing and leveling your sloping block.
+It is expensive to make major design changes once the leveling has started.